AustinFarnum/ClimateChangePrecipitationProjection/README.md

 - [ ] Publish paper on the method

 ## Motivation
 This tool was made to solve a problem I faced while trying to predict the impacts of climate change on a site's stormwater system.
 To predict the changes in precipitation due to climate change, I downloaded a precipitation time series from the output of the CONUS 404 model.
 The time series, however, used an hourly time step.
 This is a fine resolution time step as far as climate model outputs go, but it is very coarse for stormwater models and other flashy systems.
-The enclosed tool was written to prepare a precipitation time series that could be used as an input for a stormwater model by means of statistical temporal downscaling.
+The enclosed tool was written to prepare a precipitation time series that could be used as an input for a stormwater model by means of pseudo temporal downscaling.
 This prepared time series considers the climate model's predictions of climate change, but can have a finer time step than that which the climate model provides.
 The tool is designed for surface water modelers, stormwater engineers, those studying climate change, and more.

 ## How does it work?
 The tool accepts three time series inputs: